 Author’s Note and update

-Since this article was first published under the title LancetGate: “Scientific Corona Lies” and Big Pharma Corruption.
-Hydroxychloroquine versus Gilead’s Remdesivir on July 3, 2020, there has been a virtual censorship of debate on Hydroxychloroquine (HCQ) largely directed against medical doctors.
+Since this article was first published more than a year ago on July 11, 2020 under the title LancetGate: “Scientific Corona Lies” and Big Pharma Corruption.
+Hydroxychloroquine versus Gilead’s Remdesivir on July 3, 2020, there has been a virtual censorship of debate on Hydroxychloroquine (HCQ) and Ivermectin largely directed against medical doctors.

 On May 22, Remdesivir for the Treatment of Covid-19 — Preliminary Report by National Institute of Allergy and Infectious Diseases, National Institutes of Health, was published by the New England Journal of Medicine, (NEJM)